Thulasiraman04/VLSI-LAB-EXP-1/README.md

 # VLSI-LAB-EXPERIMENTS
-# SIMULATE AND SYNTHESIS OF LOGIC GATES ,ADDERS AND SUBTRACTORS
-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+AIM: To simulate and synthesis full adder,full subtractor,half adder,half subtractor,logic gates,ripplecarryadder_4bit,ripplecarryadder_8bit using vivado 2023.2.

-APPARATUS REQUIRED: Vivado™ ML 2023.2
+APPARATUS REQUIRED: vivado 2023.2

-PROCEDURE:
+PROCEDURE: 1.
 Open Vivado: Launch Xilinx Vivado software on your computer.

-Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".
+2. Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".

-Project Settings: Follow the prompts to set up your project.
+3. Project Settings: Follow the prompts to set up your project.
 Specify the project name, location, and select RTL project type.

-Add Design Files: Add your Verilog design files to the project.
+4. Add Design Files: Add your Verilog design files to the project.
 You can do this by right-clicking on "Design Sources" in the Sources window, then selecting "Add Sources".
 Choose your Verilog files from the file browser.

-Specify Simulation Settings: Go to "Simulation" > "Simulation Settings".
+5. Specify Simulation Settings: Go to "Simulation" > "Simulation Settings".
 Choose your simulation language (Verilog in this case) and simulation tool (Vivado Simulator).

-Run Simulation: Go to "Flow" > "Run Simulation" > "Run Behavioral Simulation".
+6. Run Simulation: Go to "Flow" > "Run Simulation" > "Run Behavioral Simulation".
 This will launch the Vivado Simulator and compile your design for simulation.

-Set Simulation Time: In the Vivado Simulator window, set the simulation time if it's not set automatically.
+7. Set Simulation Time: In the Vivado Simulator window, set the simulation time if it's not set automatically.
 This determines how long the simulation will run.

-Run Simulation: Start the simulation by clicking on the "Run" button in the simulation window.
+8. Run Simulation: Start the simulation by clicking on the "Run" button in the simulation window.

-View Results: After the simulation completes, you can view waveforms, debug signals, and analyze the behavior of your design.
+9. View Results: After the simulation completes, you can view waveforms, debug signals, and analyze the behavior of your design.
 Logic Diagram :

 Logic Gates: